Skip Navigation

 Geography

-Sicily is the largest island in the Mediterranean and roughly in the centre of it.
-It is only narrowly separated from Calabria on the Italian mainland.
-There are also a number of lesser islands, like the Aeolian Islands off the north-east coast, the Egadian Islands off Trapani, Mozia near Marsala with Phoenician remains and Ustica and Pantelleria in the Palermo and Trapani areas respectively.
-For more information have a look at these articles:
+Sicily is the largest island in the Mediterranean (followed by Sardinia and Cyprus) and roughly in the centre of it.
+It is only narrowly separated from Calabria, Italian mainland, by 3.1 kilometres, but they still aren't connected by a bridge.
+There are also a number of lesser islands, like the Aeolian Islands off the northeast coast, among which you find Stromboli which is world known for its extraordinarily frequent volcano eruptions (usually at least 3 eruptions per hour!), the Aegadian Islands off Trapani, Mozia near Marsala with Phoenician remains and Ustica and Pantelleria in the Palermo and Trapani areas respectively.
+Sicily is slightly larger than 25,000 km2 and has approximately 5.5 million inhabitants.
+Nearly all of them are catholics.
+The unemployment rate on Sicily is quite high, almost 25% in the worst periods (not taking criminal work into account, which is assumed lowers this percentage quite a bit).

 Top